 Velocity Frequent Flyer Points Boosters are a handy stop-gap measure for when you’re just shy of your next reward.
-Right now, you can buy more Velocity Points with a 30% discount.
-It’s even better when Virgin Australia is also slashing reward seat prices by 30% until 13 April 2022.
+Right now, you can buy more Velocity Points with up to 30% discount.

-Buying Velocity Points might make sense when topping up your balance for specific reward seat bookings on Virgin Australia, or a partner like Singapore Airlines or Hawaiian Airlines.
+Buying Velocity Points might make sense when topping up your balance for specific reward seat bookings on Virgin Australia, or a partner like Singapore Airlines or United.
 We also have a dedicated guide on how to buy Velocity Points if you’re new to this idea.

 - Each purchase must be a minimum of 1,000 points and a maximum of 250,000 points.